nodejs/build/doc/access.md

 request themselves, but it would be advisable to check with an existing member before doing so.
 Alternatively, an existing member may "sponsor" a new member by opening a pull request.
-Existing, active members will vote on a pull request and where no objetions are present after a reasonable period of time, membership will be granted.
+Existing, active members will vote on a pull request and where no objections are present after a reasonable period of time, membership will be granted.

 Depending on the level of trust and competence assessed by existing Build WG members, new members may not be given immediate access to protected resources.
 This is at the discretion of the Build WG.
-We ask that you not take offence if we appear slow to grant access to resources you ask for as we take our responsibilities regarding security and the stability of our infrastrucutre very seriously.
+We ask that you not take offence if we appear slow to grant access to resources you ask for as we take our responsibilities regarding security and the stability of our infrastructure very seriously.

 Onboarding of new members is provided once they join, see the